RWCannell/ica-v2-poc/README.md

 	"userReference": "regan_test_analysis_01"
 }
 ```
+We can sorted the project analysis by any one of the following fields:
+- reference
+- userReference
+- pipeline
+- status
+- startDate
+- endDate
+- summary
+We'll use `userReference` because this value is set by the user themselves.

 We would like to download the output files after the analysis is complete and successful, i.e. the status should be **"SUCCEEDED"**.
 The possible values are:
 - REQUESTED
 - QUEUED